tesla/book-tycho/en/01-introduction/01-chapter1.md

 set of features and plugins together.
 The aggregator is a build time concept created by Maven to aggregate a set of things that need to be built together.
 For example, in an aggregator it is common to find a bundle, a corresponding bundle for tests, and the feature.
-However the feature.xml itself will most likely only refer to the bundles that end up being delivered to the final user of the application.
+The feature.xml itself will most likely only refer to the bundles that end up being delivered to the final user of the application.